Converting Easytrieve Data Definitions to Jazz

 Introduction

 This Users’ Guide page shows you how you convert Easytrieve data definitions into the equivalent in Jazz, and how you can edit these to add missing information and make the definition more useful.
-Here is are parts of an Easytrieve program used to illustrate how Import from Easytrieve works (see Example Test02.ext for more complete text).
+Here are parts of an Easytrieve program used to illustrate how Import from Easytrieve works (see Example Test02.ext for more complete text).
 It contains two files and working data in its Library section, and also DEFINE statements and HEADING statements in the body of the JOB.
 Details of the logic that are irrelevant to Import from Easytrieve have been omitted.

 FILE LISTEX PRINTER